 Secure Your Safe Procedure Experience with Dr. Swartout

-To ensure a smooth recovery and avoid complications, there are certain activities and habits you should steer clear of after rhinoplasty.
+To ensure a smooth recovery and avoid the risk of complications, there are certain activities and habits you should steer clear of after rhinoplasty.
 Avoiding these common mistakes will help reduce swelling, prevent irritation, and support a faster healing process.

 - Avoid Smoking and Alcohol: Both can increase inflammation and slow down the healing process, making recovery longer and more uncomfortable.